This company is not yet accredited. To learn more, see reviews below or submit your own.

 I am paying $200 additional for the notebook than what I was planning to--had the rebate been honored.
 The customer service person asked me to return the notebook, which I am intending to do; but I feel that Fujitsu should have honored the rebate since it's their fault that the website is not clear on the rebate terms and conditions.

-Fujitsu Computers Company Profile
+Fujitsu Computers Company Information

 - Company Name: